jimmigeorgejgt/ccassignment/README.md

-# ccassignment with images for reference
+# ccassignment EC2 creation through terraform images included for reference
 configure CLI and terraform  run the following code
 <br />
 to store the terraform state in local system exclude the following code in main